carlosperate/awesome-microbit/README.md

 ### Other micro:bit Languages

+Other programming languages capable to program the micro:bit.

 - [Touch Develop](https://www.microbit.co.uk/create-code#touchdevelopEditor) - Flexible, text-based programming language with an interactive visual component.
-- [Rust on BBC micro:bit](https://github.com/SimonSapin/rust-on-bbc-microbit) - Article describing the experience and steps of compiling Rust code for the micro:bit with and without interaction with the runtime DAL.
+- [Rust](https://github.com/SimonSapin/rust-on-bbc-microbit) - Article describing the experience and steps of compiling Rust code for the micro:bit with and without interaction with the runtime DAL.
 - [Forth](https://wiki.forth-ev.de/doku.php/en:projects:microbit:start) - Forth, a stack-based language, for the BBC micro:bit.
 - [Pascal](http://wiki.freepascal.org/micro:bit) - Free Pascal compiler that can target the ARM embedded platform, including the micro:bit.
 - [Ada](https://github.com/AdaCore/Ada_Drivers_Library/tree/master/examples/MicroBit) - Instruction on how to setup the Ada development environment for the micro:bit.
 - [Sniff](http://www.sniff.org.uk/p/bbc-microbit.html) - Sniff is a "Scratch-like" programming language that's designed to help Scratchers move gently from Scratch to more conventional languages.

 ### Other Interaction Languages

+These languages do not program the micro:bit directly, but can be used to create programs that interface with a micro:bit.

 - [Kodu Controller](http://www.kodugamelab.com/bbc-microbit/) - Enables interacting with the microbit from Kodu Game Lab.
 - [Simulink Coder Support Package](http://uk.mathworks.com/matlabcentral/fileexchange/60273-simulink-coder-support-package-for-bbc-micro-bit-board) - Package that enables you to create Simulink models and automatically generate and deploy code on the micro:bit.